 Our courses cost less than 15% of traditional seminary or graduate school tuition.
 Students may take our courses in the evenings and on weekends, in small group classes, or through our independent studies program for maximum flexibility.
 All classes can be taken for credit towards our Certificate in Christian Leadership Studies.

 For more information about TUMI and upcoming modules, please contact: Beaux Williams 616.928.3411 email@example.com

 If you or someone you know is in need of help, the doors of Holland Rescue Mission are always open.
 We are here for any man, woman, or child in our community who needs Emergency Services such as food, shelter, clothing, and other assistance.

-For long-term guidance and support to find God’s will, we also offer our 48-week Gateway Academy.
+For long-term guidance and support to find God’s will, we also offer our long term program at Hrm Gateway Center.
 This intensive program offers counseling, Biblical instruction, life-skills classes, education and employment training, and other services to address the root causes of homelessness and take steps toward independent living.

 Click here for more information or to get help for yourself or someone you know.